SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 - Misconfiguration
   - Scheduled tasks or services may be configured without full paths, unintentionally relying on PATH.
 - Installer behavior
-  - Some software registers executables and religes on PATH instead of using explicit file paths.
+  - Some software registers executables and relies on PATH instead of using explicit file paths.

 ## Security Implication
 Because PATH is both configurable data and part of command execution logic, modifying it can directly influence which executables are run.